Loganville, Georgia

 Loganville is a city in Walton and Gwinnett counties, Georgia, United States.
-The population was 10,458 at the 2010 census.
+The population was 16,516 as of 2023.
 Loganville is located about 36 mi east of Atlanta and is part of the Atlanta metropolitan area.

 History

 An early variant name was "Buncombe".
 It was then renamed after James Harvie Logan, an early settler.
 The Georgia General Assembly incorporated Loganville as a town in 1887.

 Geography

 Loganville is in western Walton County, with the city limits extending west into southeastern Gwinnett County.
 U.S. Route 78 (Atlanta Highway) passes through the center of town, leading east 5 mi to Monroe, the Walton County seat, and west 32 mi to downtown Atlanta.
 Georgia State Route 20 leads northwest from Loganville 10 mi to Lawrenceville, the Gwinnett County seat, and southwest 15 mi to Conyers.
 Georgia State Route 81 leads northeast 16 mi to Winder and south 18 mi to Covington.

 According to the United States Census Bureau, Loganville has a total area of 19.1 km2, of which 19.0 km2 is land and 0.1 sqkm, or 0.60%, is water.
-The population was 10,458 at the 2010 census.
 It is about 36 mi from downtown Atlanta and is part of the Atlanta metropolitan area.

 Demographics

-2020 census

 As of the 2020 United States census, there were 14,127 people, 4,101 households, and 3,112 families residing in the city.

-2010 census

-As of the census of 2010, the population of Loganville was 10,458.
-The median age was 34.8.
-There were 3,825 households which represented a housing unit occupation rate of 91.6%.
-69.6% of the occupied housing units were owner occupied.

-The racial and ethnic composition of the population was 70.0% White, 22.1% Black, 0.3% Native American, 2.3% Asian, 0.1% Pacific Islander, 3.0% reporting some other race and 2.2% reporting two or more races.
-6.8% of the population was Hispanic or Latino of any race.

 Education

-Loganville is a part of the Walton County board of education.
+The portion in Walton County is in the boundary of the Walton County School District.
+The portion in Gwinnett County is in the Gwinnett County School District.

 Loganville has a full complement of grade schools from primary to high school.
-Loganville High School recently moved into 8-AAAAA classification, based on student population.

-Schools
+The schools are a part of the Walton and Gwinnett County public school districts.